jonathan-iap/CoilWinder/README.md

+# CoilWinder

-# CoilWinder Version : 0.1
+## Version : 0.1

+### Abstract :

-A Reprap coil winder machine based on arduino language.
+A Reprap coil winder machine based on *Arduino*.

-The format of this machine can be easily adapted for small or big coil.
+The format of this machine can be easily adapted and upgraded for any coil.

+---

+### State of development :

+  * Hardware -> v0.4 : functional
+  * Software -> v0.20 : menu implement, winding function is present but not used.

+Software is write with the help of *platformIO* and *Eclipse*.
+If you want to compile with *Arduino IDE* you need to create _*.ino_ file and add librairies in your path.